Chain-Games/supernet-validator-node/README.md

 - A wallet with **5 $POL ($MATIC)** & **(250,010 $CHAIN)** on Polygon mainnet.
   - This wallet will be referred to as the **Primary Wallet**.
-- A dedicated Polygon RPC node from a provider like [Alchemy](https://www.alchemy.com).
+- A dedicated Polygon RPC node from a provider like [Ankr](https://www.ankr.com/) or [Alchemy](https://www.alchemy.com).
 You can sign up for a free account.

 ---